-- 1. Students: Possession and/or use of tobacco products by students on District property, in District vehicles, and at school-sponsored events (whether on or off District property) is prohibited at all times. - 2.
-Staff/Visitors: The use of tobacco products by all school employees and visitors on District property, in District vehicles, and at school-sponsored events (whether on or off District property) is prohibited. - This policy includes all events sponsored by the school and all events on school property that are not sponsored by, or associated with, the school. - 3.
-Additional: The District will not allow advertising of tobacco products in school buildings, on school property, at school functions, on District property, or in any school publications.
+- 1. Students: Possession and/or use of tobacco products by students on district property, in district vehicles, and at school sponsored events (whether on or off district property) is prohibited at all times. - 2.
+Staff/Visitors: The use of tobacco products by all school employees and visitors on district property, in district vehicles, and at school sponsored events (whether on or off district property) is prohibited.

+This policy includes all events sponsored by the school and all events on school property that are not sponsored by, or associated with, the school at all times.

+3. Additional: The District will not allow advertising of tobacco products in school buildings, on school property, at school functions, on district property, or in any school publications.
 This includes clothing that advertises tobacco products.